kalimawiki/blog-writing/content/posts/benevolent-ai_-revolutionizing-drug-discovery-with-artificial-intelligence-2025-07-03.md

 - **Temasek**

 	In September 2019, Singapore’s sovereign wealth fund Temasek invested US $90 million, valuing Benevolent AI at approximately $1 billion.
-The funds were earmarked for scaling the AI platform and progressing internal discovery programmes—backed by advisors like Raine Advisors.
+The funds were earmarked for scaling the AI platform and progressing internal discovery programmes — backed by advisors like Raine Advisors.

 - **Odyssey SPAC & Existing Investors**